-It’s been twenty-five years since Sex, Lies, and Videotape was released – to a mixture of praise and horror - in the United States, and over the course of that quarter century a lot has changed.
+It’s been 25 years since Sex, Lies, and Videotape was released—to a mixture of praise and horror—in the United States, and over the course of that quarter century a lot has changed.
 The third word of that title, for one thing, dates the film before it even begins.
 But, though the novelty of home video has worn off, recording technologies and human sexuality have only become more entwined.

 Remember: Videotape doesn’t simply mean video.
 Prior to the introduction of camcorders, which recorded directly to tape, amateur auteurs had to have their work developed in a lab.

 John thinks Graham ought to settle for a bit of pornography, but that’s not what Graham wants.
-I he was getting off in 2014 rather than in 1989, Graham almost certainly would have enjoyed the company of camgirls and tried to sneak his iPhone into the strip club.
-We’d watch Sex, Lies and Webcams, or Sex, Lies, and Skype.
-Sex, Lies, and Snapchat could work too, but might make more sense as a short film.
+If he was getting off in 2014 rather than in 1989, Graham almost certainly would have enjoyed the company of camgirls and tried to sneak his iPhone into the strip club.
+We’d watch Sex, Lies, and Webcams or Sex, Lies, and Skype.
+Sex, Lies, and Snapchat could work too, but it might make more sense as a short film.

 Watch Sex, Lies, and Videotape again and you’ll end up admiring Soderbergh’s prescience.
 You’ll probably also end up thinking that the whole thing seems quaint.
 Graham isn’t the weird; John is.